ungleich/cdist/docs/src/cdist-why.rst

 but it is also a very powerful language.
 Here are some features which make daily work easy:

- * Configuration can react dynamicly on explored values
+ * Configuration can react dynamically on explored values
  * High level string manipulation (using sed, awk, grep)
  * Conditional support (**if, case**)
  * Loop support (**for, while**)